-The two differently coloured tablets of <invented name> are arranged in order.
+The two differently coloured tablets of [nationally completed name] are arranged in order.
 A strip contains 28 tablets.

-Take one tablet of <invented name> every day, if necessary with a small amount of water.
+Take one tablet of [nationally completed name] every day, if necessary with a small amount of water.
 Your may take the tablets with or without food, but should take the tablets every day at approximately the same time.